sonroyaalmerol/m3u-stream-merger-proxy/README.md

 4. **Periodic Updates:**
    - To ensure up-to-date stream information, the service periodically refreshes the M3U playlists at a specified interval (default is 24 hours).
    - This ensures that new streams or changes in the source M3U playlists are reflected in the consolidated playlist.
+   - Updates are done in the background and will ensure 100% uptime.

 5. **Error Handling:**
    - If all stream URLs fail to provide a valid MP4 stream, the service logs the error and responds with an appropriate error message to the client.